Liouville and Calabi-Yau type theorems for complex Hessian equations: Preliminaries

 with a strictly positve smooth function $f$ satisfying the necessary conditon $\int_Xf\om^n=\int_X\om^n$ has attracted recently a lot of interest.
-The equation was solved under a curvature assumption (\cite{Hou}, \cite{J}, \cite{Kok}) or under additional convexity assumptions for $u$ itself (\cite{G}, \cite{Z}).
+It should be mentioned that the case $m=1$ corresponds to the standard Laplace equation, while the solvability in the case $m=n$ is guearanteed by the Calabi-Yau theorem.
+In the remaining cases $1<m<n$ the equation was solved under a curvature assumption (\cite{Hou}, \cite{J}, \cite{Kok}) or under additional convexity assumptions for $u$ itself (\cite{G}, \cite{Z}).
 The continuity method applied in the solution of the Calabi conjecture by S. T. Yau (\cite{Y}) is already known to work, up to a point, without any extra assumptions.
 Let us state the relevant ingredients: \begin{enumerate} \item The openness part for the continuity method works (\cite{Hou}); \item The uniform estimate needed for the closedness part was furnished by Hou (\cite{Hou}).
 Alternative approaches were found in \cite{DK} and \cite{Chi}; \item The $\mathcal C^{2+\alpha}$ a priori estimate for $u$ follows from standard Evans-Krylov theory as it was observed by Hou (\cite{Hou}); \item The $\mathcal C^2$ a priori estimate holds provided there is an a priori gradient bound (\cite{HMW}). \end{enumerate} In particular the only remaining part to accomplish the program was the gradient a priori estimate.
 In fact the Hou-Ma-Wu \cite{HMW} result yields even more and it will be used in our argument below. \begin{theorem} If $u\in \mathcal C^4(X)$ solves the equation (\ref{hessian}) then the following $\mathcal C^2$ a priori estimate holds

 where $C$ is a constant dependent on $||f^{1/m}||_{\mathcal C^2(X)},\ m,\ n ,\ ||u||_{\infty}$ and the bound on the bisectional curvature of $(X,\om)$. \end{theorem} In particular, as mentioned by the authors in \cite{HMW}, this type of estimate is amenable to blow-up analysis which reduces the gradient bound to a certain Liouville type theorem for global $m$-sh functions on $\mathbb C^n$.